 Before applying new caulk, remove any old, worn-out caulk from the joints.
 Use a caulk removal tool or a razor blade to ensure the surface is clean and smooth.

-Step 2: Clean the Surface
+Step 2: Clean The Surface

 Ensure the surface is free from debris, mould, and mildew.
 Use a bathroom cleaner and a brush to scrub the area thoroughly.
 Rinse and allow the surface to dry completely before applying the new caulk.

-Step 3: Apply the Caulk
+Step 3: Apply The Caulk

-Step 4: Smooth the Caulk
+Step 4: Smooth The Caulk

-Step 5: Allow to Dry and Cure
+Step 5: Allow To Dry And Cure

 Check the manufacturer’s instructions for the required drying and curing times.
 Silicone caulk may require 24 hours to cure fully, while some latex caulks can dry faster.
 Ensure the caulk is completely dry before exposing it to water.

-6. Maintenance Tips for Shower Caulking
+Maintenance Tips For Shower Caulking

 To prolong the life of your shower caulk, follow these maintenance tips: